 Strategic Objectives of the Commission on Administrative Justice in Kenya

-The Commission’s strategic objectives for the period 2013 to 2016 are to:
+The Commission’s strategic objectives are to:

 - Enhance responsiveness and accountability in the public sector.